srashee/AME-Detection/README.md

 ## Usage
 The code can be run as a Jupyter Notebook by running ame-detection-final.ipynb if the prerequisites are met.
+Dependenices, Documentation, Training, Evaluation and Results are all self contained within the notebook.
+Use the Conda Environment to run the Notebook.

 ## Model
 The context aware RNN model can now be trained and evaluated after